Cult of Dionysus: Bacchanalia

 Introduced into Rome (c.
 200 BC) from Magna Graecia or by way of Greek-influenced Etruria, the bacchanalia were held in secret and attended by women only, in the grove of Simila, near the Aventine Hill, on 16 and 17 March.
-Subsequently, admission to the rites were extended to men, and celebrations took place five times per month.
+According to Livy, admission to the rites were subsequently extended to men, and celebrations took place five times per month.
 The notoriety of these festivals, where many kinds of crimes and political conspiracies were supposed to be planned, led in 186 BC to a decree of the Senate—the so-called Senatus consultum de Bacchanalibus, inscribed on a bronze tablet discovered in Calabria (1640), now at Vienna—by which the Bacchanalia were prohibited throughout all Italy except in certain special cases which must be approved specifically by the Senate.
 In spite of the severe punishment inflicted on those found in violation of this decree, the Bacchanalia were not stamped out, at any rate in the south of Italy, for a very long time.

 Dionysus is equated with both Bacchus and Liber (also Liber Pater).
 Liber ("the free one") was a god of fertility, wine, and growth, married to Libera.
 His festival was the Liberalia, celebrated on 17 March, but in some myths the festival was also held on 5 March.